CF-LightLanguage/PhotonicCrystals/README.md

-# Machine Learning–Assisted Characterization of Photonic Crystals
+# Machine Learning based Characterization of Photonic Crystals

 ## Overview
 This project investigates the potential of **machine learning (ML)** as a complementary tool in **photonics** for the characterization of **photonic crystals (PhCs)**.